-We are seeking constituents to adopt one state senator and/or one state representative and keep in touch with that legislator.
+It is key for voters all over the state to keep in touch with their state representative and senator.
 The 8-minute video below gives an abbreviated example of how to connect with a legislator, described below.

 - Treat drug and alcohol addiction as health problems not as crimes;

-- Endorse pre-trial practices and procedures to avoid incarceration while awaiting trial;
+- Endorse bail reform and pre-trial practices and procedures to avoid incarceration while awaiting trial;

 - Halt construction of new county jails and state prisons; and